Exact universal excitation waveform for optimal enhancement of directed ratchet transport: APPENDIX: SUPPLEMENTARY CALCULATION DETAILS AND RESULTS

-respectively, where the second integrals in Eqs.~S4 and S5 are considered in the Stratonovich sense.
-After applying the first mean value theorem for integrals [1] to the last integrals on the right-hand sides of Eqs.~S4 and S5, using Eq.
-S2, and recalling that $f(t)$ is a zero-mean function, one obtains
+respectively, where the second integrals in Eqs.~(A4) and (A5) are considered in the Stratonovich sense.
+After applying the first mean value theorem for integrals [24] to the last integrals on the right-hand sides of Eqs.~(A4) and (A5), using Eq.
+(A2), and recalling that $f(t)$ is a zero-mean function, one obtains